liferay/liferay-frontend-projects/css/how_to_name_the_css_files.md

-# How to name the files?
+# How to name the CSS files?

-To understand which is the best name for the css/scss files
+To understand which is the best name for the CSS/SCSS files.

 ## 1. The underscore character

 The first difference that we have to highlight is about the `_` underscore character.
 It is used at the beginning of the name of those files that don't need to be compiled.

-Most of the scss files must have the `_` underscore character, the only exceptions should be that particular stylesheet that needs to be imported into a different module or part of the application and the main.scss.
+Most of the SCSS files must have the `_` underscore character, the only exceptions should be that particular stylesheet that needs to be imported into a different module or part of the application and the main.SCSS.

 ---